 The dark green blocks in the maps above represent U.S. Census blocks where the reported population equals zero.

 These maps above show us, in green, where nobody lives in the USA.
-We often think that we just can’t get away from people, but if you head out West, you can get into some truly uninhabited zones.
+We often think that we can’t get away from people, but you can get into some truly uninhabited zones if you head out West.

-What we love is that California is the most populous state with 37 million people, yet look how much uninhabited land there is in California.
+We love that California is the most populous state with almost 40 million people, yet look how much uninhabited land there is in California.
 Another great contrast in CA.